-This collection of print-ready materials, articles and other references gathered to support and assist professionals as they counsel families during the immediate postpartum period.
-A collaborative project of the Southern New Jersey Perinatal Cooperative, Central Jersey Family Health Consortium, and Partnership for Maternal and Child Health of Northern New Jersey, the Toolkit is available to all obstetrical staff and hospitals in New Jersey.
+This collection of print-ready materials, articles and other references supports and assists professionals as they counsel families during the immediate postpartum period.
+A collaborative project of the Southern New Jersey Perinatal Cooperative, Central Jersey Family Health Consortium and Partnership for Maternal and Child Health of Northern New Jersey, the Stillbirth Toolkit is available to all obstetrical staff and hospitals in New Jersey.

 The toolkit is broken down into two sections.
 The first section contains educational materials for use with your staff.
-While the second section has materials designed to meet the needs of your patients.
+The second section has materials designed to meet the needs of your patients.

 Click on the links in each section to download materials.

 This document contains the “Do’s and Don’ts” for what to say and do when interacting with families who have experienced a loss.

 These regional, statewide and national resources offer parents assistance in the following areas: burial assistance, genetic counseling, pathology and bereavement support.

 These are additional resources that you may find useful when treating a mother experiencing a loss.
 Some of these materials require a login to be accessed.

 Share with Patients

 This document guides parents as they discuss their wishes and plan for their birth experience with their partner/support person, family and health care provider.

 This letter is a guide for parents in the first hours after learning of a baby's death.
 It advises them when they have questions about why their baby died, what tests can be done and whether they should consent to autopsy.